OpenTOSCA/opentosca-vintner/docs/docs/contributing/setup.md

 ## Repository

-The repository is a monorepo consisting of the CLI, server, docs and tests.
+The repository is a monorepo consisting of the CLI, server, docs, tests, etc.
 Clone it as follows.

 ```shell linenums="1"